Weed in Shanghai

 The first thing anyone needs to know about cannabis in China is that it is illegal, period.
 Cannabis, whether for recreational or medicinal use, is classified as a controlled substance under Chinese law.
 The penalties for possessing even small amounts of cannabis can be severe.
 According to China’s Narcotics Control Law, anyone caught in possession of cannabis can face significant fines, long prison sentences, or even the death penalty in extreme cases, particularly if the amount is large enough.

 In Shanghai, as in the rest of the country, the police take drug-related offenses very seriously.
-While the Chinese government has somewhat relaxed its stance on some other narcotics, such as opioid painkillers, cannabis remains firmly in the “forbidden” category.
 This zero-tolerance policy means that cannabis consumption, cultivation, and distribution in any form are considered illegal activities.
 However, despite the rigid legal framework, marijuana still finds its way into the city.

 The Underground Cannabis Scene in Shanghai